msinghsandhu/Road-Accident-Analysis-Using-Power-BI/README.md

 Power BI's data transformation features, such as Power Query, were utilized to clean and transform the data.
 Irrelevant entries, duplicates, and inconsistencies were removed or resolved, ensuring the data was accurate and reliable.

 ### * Dashboard Creation - Key Insights:

-The first type of dashboard, "Key Insights," was created to provide an overview of the bike sharing trend along with following KPI's
+The first type of dashboard, "Key Insights," was created to provide an overview of the bike sharing trend along with following KPI's:

     * Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth
     * Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth
     * Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year